Mayamohini: Plot

-A plane accident occurs in which a small child narrowly escapes, while his parents are killed.
+A plane accident occurs in which a small child narrowly escapes, while his parents are dead.
 He is then looked after by his maternal uncle Appukuttan Nair, and all the family's wealth will be inherited by him.
-As per their astrologer, in the future he should marry a young woman whose star is Chothi Nakshatra, only then will he prosper in life.
+As per their astrologer, in the future he should marry a young woman whose star is Chothi, only then will he prosper in life.
 The boy grows up to be a young man named Balakrishnan, who is unsuccessful in anything he does.

 He falls in love with Maya, the daughter of a wealthy businessman named Raj Kumar Patella, who is settled in Mumbai.
-When Patella learns about their relationship, he objects; Maya elopes with Balakrishnan.
-In the meantime Balakrishnan's friend Lakshminarayanan aka Lakshmi, tries to convince Appukuttan about the marriage and the uncle agrees to visit the couple.
-But then, on the second day of the marriage Maya leaves him and returns to Mumbai.
+When Patella learns about their relationship, he objects and Maya elopes with Balakrishnan.
+In the meantime, Balakrishnan's friend Advocate Lakshminarayanan alias Lakshmi, tries to convince Appukuttan about the marriage and he agrees to visit the couple.
+But then, on the second day of the marriage Maya leaves him, due to a misunderstanding and returns to Mumbai.

-Balakrishnan didn't want Appukuttan to know that his wife left him, so he hires a woman Mayamohini to act as his wife, but it is revealed that Mayamohini is a man named Mohanakrishnan, whom the cops had been searching for.
+Balakrishnan didn't want Appukuttan to know that Maya left him, so he hires a woman Mayamohini to act as his wife, but it is revealed that Mayamohini is actually a man named Mohanakrishnan, whom the cops had been searching for.
 He had been put into a trap by Patella's manager Sanjay.
-Mohan reveals his true identity to Balakrishnan and he agrees to help him in his quest.
-They travel to Mumbai and there they meet Maya, who is working as a club dancer known by the name Katreena.

-She agrees to help them and tells all truth about Pattela, that he is actually a fraudster and she was cheated by him years ago when being tricked to work in his company.
-In the flashback it turns out that Mohan's father, Sankaran Potti, a temple priest, was killed by Pattela and Sanjay to get hold of their property.
+Mohan reveals his true identity to Balakrishnan and he agrees to help him in his quest of finding his father Shankaran Potti, a temple priest.
+They travel to Mumbai and there they meet Maya, who is actually a club dancer named Katreena.
+Though confronted, she tells that Pattela is actually a wanted international criminal and she was cheated by him years ago when being tricked to work in his company.
+In the flashback, it turns out that Shankaran Potti was actually killed by Pattela and Sanjay to get hold of their property.
 Pattela is opening a new business (which is a fraud company) in town and on the inauguration day has arranged some dance as well.

 Mohan gets dressed up as Mayamohini again.
-Pattela invites 'her' to his room and tries to have sex with 'her'.
+Pattela invites 'her' to his room and tries to spend time with her with 'her'.
 In the meantime, the cops arrive to arrest Mohan.
-'Mayamohini' reveals her true as Mohan to Pattela and fights with him, Sanjay and their henchmen with Balakrishnan's help.
+'Mayamohini' reveals her true as Mohan to Pattela and confronts him, Sanjay and their henchmen with Balakrishnan's help.
 When one of Pattela's henchman tries to kill Balakrishnan, Sanjay gets accidentally killed.
 Mohan kills Pattela and avenges his father's death.
 Later, Mohan is released of his charges.
 Later, Lakshmi's family comes for an alliance with Mayamohini, not knowing the truth.
 His sister was also with him and her star is revealed to be Chothi much to the delight of Balakrishnan.